 1. [As discussed previously], check the bolts can easily be threaded to their maximum depth.
 Make sure all the parts are clean and free of grease.

-2. Apply grease to the fixing bolt thread ONLY at this stage.
+2. Apply grease to the fixing bolt threads ONLY.

 3. Test assemble the all parts together onto the frame or bracket (refer to parts schematic below).